We focus on accountability because North Carolina’s future depends on it.

 Use the link below to view the presentation or access our YouTube channel here.

+Pay attention to Congressional voting and call your representatives with your concerns.
 Accountability matters!
 When politicians vote to:

 Cut food assistance (SNAP)